sambhav0000/Match-the-Face/README.md

-# Match-the-Face
+# which-bollywood-celebrity-are-you
-A streamlit web app which can tell with which  celebrity you face resembles
+A streamlit web app which can tell with which bollywood celebrity you face resembles